-Vaccine objection will no longer be an exemption category.
+Vaccine objection (previously known as conscientious objection) is no longer an exemption category.
 Families with children that do not have an approved exemption — for example a medical exemption (medical contraindication or natural immunity certified by an general practitioner) or, in very limited circumstances, a Secretary’s exemption — are not eligible to receive CCB, CCR, and the FTB Part A end of year supplement for that child (except for children under 12 months for the FTB Part A supplement).

 Under the reforms, families need to have their children meet immunisation requirements to be eligible to receive the FTB Part A supplement for that child.
-This means, for any year a child is not up to date with their immunisation, the end of year FTB Part A supplement will not be paid for that child.
+This means, for any year a child is not up to date with their immunisations, the end of year FTB Part A supplement will not be paid for that child.
 The supplement, which is worth up to $726 per child, is payable at the end of the financial year.